Sokoban Random Walk: From Environment Reshaping to Trapping Crossover

 The equation above can be analytically solved in different asymptotic limits of $\omega$, yielding the rate function $\mathcal{I}(\omega)$

-Plugging this in Eq.~\eqref{gen-LDF-eq-6}, we find that the survival probability exhibits a crossover from an exponential decay at moderate times to the stretched-exponential decay at large times.
-Interestingly, the stretched-exponential form is independent of $N_{\rm P}$ and is same as Eq.~\eqref{sok-surv-eq-35}.
-Thus, in one dimension, the long-time stretched-exponential decay of the survival probability is completely universal for any pushing strength of the walker.
-This stems from the fact the large-time decay is determined by rare events with large voids not shaped by the Sokoban walker \cite{SinghSM}.\\
+Plugging this in Eq.~\eqref{gen-LDF-eq-6}, we find that the survival probability exhibits a crossover from an exponential decay at moderate times to the stretched-exponential decay at large times. \bluew{Interestingly, the stretched-exponential form is independent of $N_{\rm P}$ and is same as Eq.~\eqref{sok-surv-eq-35}.
+This independence is also shown in the Supplementary Material (SM) using numerical simulations for different values of $N_{\rm P}$ \cite{SMSingh2}.
+Thus, the long-time survival probability is described by the BVDV formula and is independent of the number of obstacles the walker can push as long as this number is smaller than the system size (implying the limited pushing ability).} This universality stems from the fact the large-time decay is determined by rare events with large voids not shaped by the Sokoban walker.\\

 \textit{Survival probability in two dimensions:} Inspired by the matching exponents appearing in $S(n)$ and the BVDV formula in one dimension, we now extend our analysis to the two-dimensional Sokoban model.
-In this case, analytical treatment, however, proves considerably more challenging and we will resort to numerical simulations, see \cite{SinghSM} for the details.
+In this case, analytical treatment, however, proves considerably more challenging and we will resort to numerical simulations.

 Rescaling time by the average trapping time $\eta = n \big/ \langle n_{\rm T} \rangle$, we plot survival probability $S(\eta)$ as a function of $\eta$ in Fig.~\ref{fig-short-n-1d} (right panel).
 Our key finding is that $S(\eta)$ exhibits a stretched-exponential relaxation at long times, albeit characterized by a different stretch exponent than in one dimension.
 By fitting the simulation data, we find